Nandor206/jinx/README.md

 ```

 ### Configuration file:
-!!! browser and logging is broken !!!
+!!! logging is broken !!!
-log: makes log file in current directory
-browser: doesn't open
+If you set it to true it will still ouput to stdErr
 Here is a template if you need it:
 ```yaml
 # There is a default will be used unless specifically askd for